-As you learn more about WordPress, you may occasionally come across references to the term blogroll.
+As you become more familiar with WordPress, you may occasionally come across the term blogroll.

-A blogroll is a list of links pointing to other sites or blogs that display on your sidebar.
+A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar area.

 According to official WordPress documentation …